 - The kick-off presentation's slides contain useful information about the structure and goals of this seminar, but also some required background for the assigned papers.

-- Sample presentation 2 - a slightly longer presentation (approx. 15 minutes).
+- Sample presentation 2 - a slightly shorter presentation (approx. 10 minutes).

 - Consider using the following template for the report and its associated sources.

 - You can find a sample report from last year here.

 - Vulnerabilities in web applications